Take Action

 AND REMEMBER…

 “Antarctica still remains a remote, lonely and desolate continent.
-A place where it’s possible to see the splendors and immensities of the natural world at its most dramatic and, what’s more, witness them almost exactly as they were, long, long before human beings ever arrived on the surface of this planet.
+A place where it’s possible to see the splendours and immensities of the natural world at its most dramatic and, what’s more, witness them almost exactly as they were, long, long before human beings ever arrived on the surface of this planet.
 Long may it remain so.”

 David Attenborough